kailaix/ADCME.jl/docs/src/pytorchnn.md

-# Neural Network in PyTorch C++
+# Neural Network in C++

-In this section, we describe how we can implement a neural network in C++ with PyTorch APIs.
+In this section, we describe how we can implement a neural network in C++.
 This is useful when we want to create a custom operator in ADCME and a neural network is embedded in the operator (we cannot simply "pass" the neural network to the C++ backend).

+## PyTorch

+The first method is by using PyTorch C++ APIs.

 We first need to download [LibTorch](https://pytorch.org/) source.
 Uncompress the library to your working directory.
 I have created a simple wrapper for some utility functions in ADCME.
 To use the wrapper, simply add [la.h](https://github.com/kailaix/ADCME.jl/blob/master/examples/custom_op/headers/la.h) to your include directories.